The CDIF family of standards is primarily designed to be used as a description of a mechanism for transferring

 Information technology — CDIF framework — Part 1: Overview.
 These standards cover the overall framework,

-The diagram in Figure 1 depicts the various standards that comprise the CDIF family of standards.
+The diagram in Figure 1 depicts the various standards that comprise the CDIF family of standard.
 The shaded box

-depicts this Standard and its position in the CDIF family of standards.
+depicts this Standard and its position in the CDIF family of standard.

 This document is intended to be used by anyone wishing to understand and/or use CDIF.
 This document provides

-an introduction to the entire CDIF family of standards.
+an introduction to the entire CDIF family of standard.
 It is suitable for:

 — Those evaluating CDIF,